General Graduation Information

 See the Parking and Transit Services website for more information.

-Each ceremony lasts roughly two hours.
-Graduates are required to return to their seats after their photos are taken to participate in the Alma Mater at the end of the ceremony.
+Each ceremony lasts roughly two to two and a half hours.
+Graduates are required to return to their seats after their photos are taken to participate in the Alma Mater and degree conferral at the end of the ceremony.

 Commencement Regalia and Dress Code